curv3d/curv/docs/language/Functions.md

 That makes the function call operator more orthogonal and expressive, but adds a new kind of value that competes with lists and objects, which adds complexity.
-This particular change doesn't seem to help with the goals of TeaCAD, and may result in big changes to the language design.
+This particular change doesn't seem to help with the goals of Curv, and may result in big changes to the language design.

 ## Predicates
 A predicate is a unary function that returns a boolean.